Skilled worker scholarship

 - below the level of a specialist technical colleague

-- in the selected fields: Healthcare/nursing/social care and MINT, as well as for people with qualifications no higher than the compulsory school leaving certificate: Preparatory courses for the final apprenticeship examination, irrespective of the chosen skilled trade
+- in the selected fields: Healthcare/social care, environment/ecology and MINT, as well as for people with qualifications no higher than the compulsory school leaving certificate: Preparatory courses for the final apprenticeship examination, irrespective of the chosen skilled trade

 The skilled worker scholarship can be granted for the duration of the training, for a total period of at least three months and up to a maximum of three years.
 The progress of the training must be documented on an ongoing basis.

-If training is interrupted due to the temporary closure of the relevant training institution as a result of the pandemic, an application to extend the maximum duration of the grant can be submitted to the Public Employment Service, accompanied by confirmation of your circumstances from the training provider.
+If training is interrupted due to the temporary closure caused by the pandemic, an application to extend the maximum duration of the grant can be submitted to the Public Employment Service, accompanied by confirmation of your circumstances from the training provider.
 A course switching from face-to-face to online teaching does not constitute grounds for an extension.

 - Recipients of the scholarship are covered by health, accident and pension insurance